What is Consignment Inventory?

 Under SOR sales, the supplier will transfer his inventory to the retailer and will get paid only when these goods get sold.
 But, this time the ownership gets transferred to the retailer and does not remain with the supplier.

 The retailer will be responsible for the SOR goods once they are received.

-An SOR period will be mentioned in the agreement between the supplier and the buyer, beyond which, usually, the retailer has to return the goods if they don’t get sold.
+A SOR period will be mentioned in the agreement between the supplier and the buyer.
+Beyond this, usually, the retailer has to return the goods if they don’t get sold.

 SOR or Consignment Inventory?

 The choice between SOR and consignment inventory depends on various factors.

 Sign a watertight agreement with your retailer/ supplier to avoid confusion later.

 - The financial condition of the supplier when they make the transfer,

 - the approach of the supplier towards this, i.e., whether he wants to retain or transfer the ownership of his products,